sveltejs/vite-plugin-svelte/docs/config.md

 ```

 > Warning:
-> This option primarily exists for frameworks like SvelteKit that do their own parsing of svelte config and control the devserver
+> This option primarily exists for frameworks like SvelteKit that do their own parsing of Svelte config and control the Vite dev server.
-> You are responsible to provide the complete config inline when used.
+> You are responsible to provide the complete inline config when used.

 ## Svelte options